-The tutorial system is also now open for Winter semester student allocation.
-All available units on the tutorial system are open for direct student selection.
+The tutorial system, Allocate+ (A+), is now open for Semester One, 2018 student class selection and personal timetable building.
 Please log onto MyUC and allocate to your preferred sessions which will then appear on your personal timetable.
-If your unit does not appear, it may be pending final scheduling information from faculty.
+If your unit does not appear, it may be pending final scheduling information from its faculty.
 Please periodically check your units in Allocate, for the addition of outstanding units and for changes and additions to scheduling.

-Please also note: The 2017 tutorial system, Allocate+, refreshes its information every 20 minutes at 10, 30 and 50 minutes past the hour.
-A refresh may take between 5 & 10 minutes to complete.
+The 2018 tutorial system refreshes its information every 20 minutes at the top of the hour (O’Clock), 20 minutes past the hour and 40 minutes past the hour.
 If you have just enrolled in a unit you may need to wait until the next refresh has completed before the unit becomes available for you to select which classes you will attend.
 All single session classes will be automatically allocated provided that doing so would not create a clash on your personal timetable.

 Students are requested to check the timetable regularly for additions and changes.